P-K-W/Masters-Thesis/Results_Figures/Readme.md

-Results and figures for my master's thesis.
+This folder stores the results and figures for my master's thesis.